Lose weight with ease and never have to worry about dieting again

 Goals are different from dreams.
 You might dream of winning the lottery or getting through to the final of X Factor, but if you’re honest the chance of either of those dreams coming true is pretty remote.

-A goal is a dream with a deadline.
+A SMART weight loss goal is a dream with a deadline.
 It is something that can definitely be achieved – if you follow the SMART guide below.
 For a goal to be SMART it must be:

 Here’s what I mean:

-Specific: Goals must be clear, unambiguous and compelling.
+Specific: Weight loss goals must be clear, unambiguous and compelling.
 They should set out exactly what you want to achieve because your mind is like a guided missile and needs an exact course to be plotted to make sure it hits the target.
 No waffle, no ifs or maybes.

-Attainable: Goals must be realistic and attainable because if you set them too high or too low they become meaningless and you’ll just ignore them.
+Attainable: Weight loss goals must be realistic and attainable because if you set them too high or too low they become meaningless and you’ll just ignore them.
 “I’ll drop four dress sizes this month” isn’t going to work.

 Relevant: If your aim is to lose a certain number of dress sizes in a certain time then don't add another goal that’s unconnected, for example ‘I’ll drop two dress sizes in two months and win the tennis championships,” because this will only confuse your unconscious mind.
 Use winning the tennis championship as a visualisation aid to help achieve the dress-size goal.